March 9, 2022

 TRAUMA

-As I hiked toward Catalina Highway, flies started dive bombing my head.
-I tried swatting them away, but it wasn’t much help, and they returned just moments laster.
+As I hiked toward Catalina Highway, flies started dive-bombing my head.
+I tried swatting them away, but it wasn’t much help, and they returned just moments later.
 I couldn’t figure out why they suddenly seemed so attracted to me.
-Maybe the lack of fresh cow pies out here meant I was the worst smelling thing they could locate.
+Maybe the lack of fresh cow pies out here meant I was the worst-smelling thing they could locate.

-Up ahead, the landscape was filled with gentle rolling hills that looked like easy hiking.
-But I wasn’t focused on this terrain – or even the flies any more.
-What caught my attention was a noise.
-The sound of helicopter rotors.
+Up ahead, the landscape was filled with gently rolling hills that looked like easy hiking.
+But I wasn’t focused on this terrain – or even the flies anymore.
+What caught my attention was a distinctive noise.
+It was the sound of helicopter rotors.

-I tried to find where the noise was coming from, but I didn’t see anything.
-It was somewhere up to my right, but the hills were obscuring the helicopter’s actual position.
+I tried to locate where the noise was coming from, but I didn’t see anything.
+I could tell it was somewhere up to my right, but the hills were obscuring the helicopter’s actual position.

 As I rounded another bend in the trail, I spotted two helicopters.
 One was hovering low and then slowly began its descent.
-I figured there must be a ranch or something out there, otherwise why would these helicopter be here in the middle of this desert valley?
+I figured there must be a ranch or something out there, otherwise, why would these helicopters be here in the middle of this desert valley?

 This noise lasted for five minutes.
 Then for ten minutes.
 And then twenty minutes!

 What the heck?!
-A helicopter can burn 20-1000 gallons of fuel per hour depending on its engine size.
-That’s one reason why the pilots tend to immediately turn off the engine if they are going to be on the ground for an extended time.
+A helicopter can burn up to 1000 gallons of fuel per hour, depending on its engine size.
+That’s one reason why pilots tend to immediately turn off the engine if they are going to be on the ground for an extended time.

 But these two helicopters didn’t seem to be going anywhere AND the pilots weren’t turning the engines off.
 Instead, it was just that distinct ‘thwack-thwack-thwack’ rotor noise echoing off the hills.